 Calendula flowers are harvested for use in medicinal products, as a dye, and for their edible petals.

 The flowers are often used via infused oils in salves, lip balms, soaps, and other related body-care products.
 The petals are sprinkled on salads as an edible way to add color.
+(Avoid eating the petals or drinking calendula tea if pregnant.)

 The bright flowers also yield beautiful natural dyes when boiled and used on fabrics and yarns!